harendranathvegi9/rainman-backend/README.md

 ###Installation

-First, create a new Python Virtualenv in the root of the directory
+First, create a new Python Virtualenv in the root of the directory.

 	$ virtualenv venv --distribute